Buffden/resume/README.md

 This repo keeps multiple versions of my resume in one place, so every change is tracked and can be pulled back anytime.
 It also ensures a cloud-hosted resume is always available.

+This resume is also rendered in my portfolio: [https://portfolio.buffden.com/#/](https://portfolio.buffden.com/#/).

 ## VS Code Extension (Recommended)

 I recommend using the **LaTeX Workshop** extension for VS Code.
 It provides an excellent LaTeX editing experience with build tasks, integrated PDF preview, and many productivity features.